Toghon Temür: Before succession

 Toghon Temür was born to Kuśala, known as Khutughtu Khan or Emperor Mingzong, when he was in exile in Central Asia.
-Toghon Temür's mother was Mailaiti, descendant of Arslan Khan, the chief of the Karluks.
-According to a folk legend, the former Chinese Southern Song Emperor Gong of Song, Zhao Xian, had an affair with Yuan Empress Mailaiti.
-Zhao Xian allegedly fathered Yuan Toghon Temür with Mailaiti as a bastard child.
-The Mongols circulated a similar story about the Yongle Emperor.
+Toghon Temür's mother was Mailaiti, descendant of Arslan Khan, the chief of the Karluks, a prominent nomadic Turkic tribal confederacy in Central Asia.
+According to a folk legend, the former Chinese Southern Song Emperor Gong of Song, Zhao Xian, having surrendered to Yuan as a toddler, had an affair with Yuan Empress Mailaiti near the end of his life.
+Zhao Xian allegedly fathered Yuan Toghon Temür with Mailaiti.
+The Mongols circulated a similar story about Toghon Temür fathering Yongle Emperor of the Ming dynasty.

-Following the civil war known as the War of the Two Capitals that broke out after the death of Yesün Temür (Emperor Taiding) in 1328, Toghon Temür attended his father and entered Shangdu from Mongolia.
+Following the civil war known as the War of the Two Capitals that broke out after the death of Yesün Temür (Emperor Taiding) in 1328, Toghon Temür attended to his father and entered Shangdu from Mongolia.
 However, after Kuśala died and his younger brother was restored to the throne as Jayaatu Khan Tugh Temür (Emperor Wenzong), he was kept from the court and was banished to Goryeo (modern Korea) and later to Guangxi in South China.
 While he was in exile, his stepmother Babusha was executed.

-When Emperor Wenzong died in 1332, his widow, Empress Dowager Budashiri respected his will to make the son of Kuśala's succeed to the throne instead of Wenzong's own son, El Tegüs.
+When Emperor Wenzong died in 1332, his widow, Empress Dowager Budashiri respected his will to make the son of Kuśala succeed to the throne instead of Wenzong's own son, El Tegüs.
 However, it was not Toghon Temür but his younger half-brother Rinchinbal, who was enthroned as Rinchinbal Khan (Emperor Ningzong).
 However, he died only two months into his reign.
 The de facto ruler, El Temür, attempted to install El Tegüs as emperor but was stopped by Empress Budashiri.
 As a result, Toghon Temür was summoned back from Guangxi.
-El Temür feared that Toghon Temür, who was too mature to be a puppet, would take arms against him since he was suspected of the assassination of Toghon Temür's father, Emperor Mingzong.
+El Temür feared that Toghon Temür, who was too mature to be a puppet, would take up arms against him since he was suspected of the assassination of Toghon Temür's father, Emperor Mingzong.
 The enthronement was postponed for six months until El Temür died in 1333.

 In 1333, Toghon Temür first met Lady Gi, a Korean concubine, with whom he fell deeply in love.
-Lady Ki had been sent to China sometime in the late 1320s as "human tribute" as the kings of Goryeo were required to send a certain number of beautiful teenage girls to Yuan to serve as concubines after the Mongol invasions.
+Lady Gi had been sent to China sometime in the late 1320s as "human tribute" as the kings of Goryeo were required to send a certain number of beautiful teenage girls to Yuan to serve as concubines after the Mongol invasions.